ambiguousname/ambiguousname.github.io/_drafts/skyrim-in-minecraft.md

 Alright.
 We know how to read `.esm`.
 We know how to interpret vertex data.
 Let's move into Minecraft.

 ### Part Three: Minecraft!

+Forget everything you know about video games.
+We're going to put Skyrim in Minecraft.

+Or at least, a little bit of Skyrim's terrain.

+TODO:

+#### Units!

+There are so many debates about this, but we don't want to jump into the deep end on things.
+Let's make things super simple for ourselves.

+[UESP says that each Cell is 4096 in-game units by 4096 in-game units](https://ck.uesp.net/wiki/Exterior_Cells).
+This is equivalent, apparently, to 58.5 meters.

+A Minecraft block's length is 1 meter.

+So one Minecraft block length is 70 in-game units.

+We also have to factor in build-heights.

+Theoretically, Skyrim has a maximum height limit of around 16 billion in-game units, and a minimum height limit of roughly negative 16 billion in game units.
+This is patently ridiculous, however.
+Instead, we're more concerned with the largest height the devs ever threw in the game.
+For that, Skyrim has a maximum height of around 122,000 in-game units and a minimum height of around -8,200 in-game units.
+For a total maximum height of 130,000 units from top to bottom.

+Minecraft's maximum build height, starting from the bottom of the world to the top (at least, in custom worlds) is 4,064 blocks.

+Given our 70 in-game units conversion, Minecraft gives us a coverage of around 284,480 Skyrim units.
+That's more than satisfactory for our purposes.